 -Portuguese Language Journal: Along with the Center for Latin American Studies at the University of Florida and the Latin American and Iberian Institute at the University of New Mexico, LACC cosponsors the Portuguese Language Journal, an initiative to promote and improve the teaching of Portuguese as a foreign language and to provide a venue to encourage collaboration, research and exchange of ideas among Portuguese language faculty.

 -International Academic Programs: As a cornerstone of its outreach to post-secondary institutions, LACC provides funding to support various FIU international learning opportunities related to Brazil.
 Such programs include the INSPER student exchange in International Business, which targets university and community college students, and the Hospitality and Tourism Management in Brazil Study Abroad which targets undergraduate and graduate students, as well as Latin American Studies students.
 In addition, the Foreign Language and Area Studies (FLAS) Fellowship provides access to students interested in Portuguese language training at home or abroad.

 -LACC Interdisciplinary Affiliated Faculty Colloquium Series: This series provides an important forum for the promotion and dissemination of LACC faculty research related to Portuguese and Brazilian Studies.
-Related colloquia have highlighted LACC faculty research on focuses on politics, law, culture, media and business in contemporary Brazil and featured presentations from FIU faculty including, Manuel Gomez, Law; Ana Maria Bidegain, Religious Studies; Victor Uribe, History; William Newburry, Business, and Nicola Gavioli and Augusta Vono, Modern Languages.
+Related colloquia have highlighted LACC faculty research on focuses on politics, law, culture, conservation, media and business in contemporary Brazil and featured presentations from FIU faculty including, Manuel Gomez, Law; Ana Maria Bidegain, Religious Studies; Victor Uribe, History; William Newburry, Business, and Nicola Gavioli and Augusta Vono, Modern Languages.
 LACC Faculty Clinton Jenkins and Simone Athayde recently presented "Protecting the Socioenvironmental Heritage of Brazil" to showcase their research in the region.